MundoAndino Home : Andes Argentina Guide at MundoAndino

 The club was founded in 1913 as Atletico Talleres Central Cordoba, by workers of the Cordoba Central Railway, with support from the company.
 In 1914 they joined the Cordoba local league, and in 1925 the parallel National Amateur League, and then the Amateur Second division.

-With the professionalization of the game in 1931, the club became professional, but in 1938 they were relegated to Second Division , where they stayed until 1960, when they were relegated to Third Division (by then known as Segunda Division).
+With the professionalization of the game in 1931, the club became professional.
+But in 1938 they were relegated to Second Division , where they stayed until 1960, when they were relegated to Third Division (by then known as Segunda Division).

 Three seasons later the team returned to the Second Division (Primera B), but in 1967, with the reorganisation of the lower divisions, they went straight to Third Division (Primera C) in 1968 for 2 seasons.